 The food is cold but delicious, particularly if you like sandwich wraps (they have turkey and hummus).
-There are also two soups (lentil and tomato), and a generous salad with lots of plates of salad items and veggies as well as lots of snacks like nuts and dried fruit, cookies, and brownies.
+There are also two soups (lentil and tomato) and a generous salad with lots of plates of salad items and veggies and lots of snacks like nuts and dried fruit, cookies, and brownies.

 9. The Lounge, Terminal C

 This lounge is shared by Aer Lingus, TAP Air Portugal, and Emirates and is used by their Business Class passengers.
 Members of Priority Pass, Lounge Club, and Diners Club can also access this lounge.